Equidistribution theorems for holomorphic Siegel cusp forms of general degree: the level aspect: Asymptotics of Hecke eigenvalues

 \begin{remark} We give some remarks on Shin-Templier's work \cite{ST} and Dalal's work \cite{Dalal}.
-In the setting of \cite{ST}, they considered ``all" cohomological representations as a family which exhausts an L-packet at infinity since they chose the Euler-Poincar\'e pseudo-coefficient at the infinite place.
+In the setting of \cite{ST}, they considered ``all" cohomological representations as a family which exhausts an $L$-packet at infinity since they chose the Euler-Poincar\'e pseudo-coefficient at the infinite place.
 Then there is no contribution from non-trivial unipotent conjugacy classes.
-Therefore, our work is different from Shin-Templier's work.
+Therefore, our work is different from Shin-Templier's work in that we can consider only holomorphic forms in an $L$-packet.

 Shin suggested to consider a family of automorphic representations whose infinite type is any fixed discrete series representation.
 Dalal \cite{Dalal} carried it out in the weight aspect by using the stable trace formula.
 The stabilization allows us to remove the contribution $I_3(f)$ (see the introduction), but instead of $I_3(f)$, the contributions of endoscopic groups have to enter.
 Dalal obtained a good bound for them by using the concept of hyperendoscopy introduced by Ferrari \cite{Ferrari}.
 In studying the level aspect, it seems difficult to get a sufficient bound for the growth of concerning hyperendoscopic groups, but our careful analysis (cf. the proof of Theorem \ref{thm:asy}) shows that estimating unipotent contributions is simpler than using stable trace formula.
 In fact, some of zeta integrals $Z_r(\Phi_{\tf,r},s,\chi)$ probably correspond to the contributions of endoscopic groups of $\Sp(2n)$, and so we still need similar computations even if we use the stable trace formula. \end{remark}